 Note: These graphs are based on expenditure on this Strategic Objective and adjusted to 2022/23 prices.
-Figures reported in previous Annual Reports are not directly comparable due to this change in approach.

 The casework costs reflect changes to costs and to the number of complaints and enquiries completed during the year.
 The variation in costs per case reflects the fact that in 2022/23, case closures were the highest ever since the creation of the Ombudsman's office, whilst our costs were significantly lower when adjusted for CPI inflation as at March 2023.